-Our operations could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions, for which we are predominantly selfinsured.
-We currently rely on several different manufacturers who supply different parts of the CPI-444 molecule, on one manufacturer for CPI-006 drug substance and other third-party manufacturers to produce our other product candidates.
-Our ability to obtain clinical supplies of CPI-444, CPI-006 or our other product candidates could be disrupted if the operations of these suppliers were affected by a man-made or natural disaster or other business interruption.
+Our operations could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions, for which we are predominantly self-insured.
+We currently rely on several different manufacturers who supply different parts of the CPI-444 molecule and CPI-818 molecule, on one manufacturer for CPI-006 drug substance and other third-party manufacturers to produce our other product candidates.
+Our ability to obtain clinical supplies of CPI-444, CPI-006, CPI-818 or our other product candidates could be disrupted if the operations of these suppliers were affected by a man-made or natural disaster or other business interruption.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.